 - Barrels of crude oil conserved?

-If so, check out recent monthly PDF reports we receive from Sunpower, our solar provider:
+If so, check out recent monthly PDF reports we receive from Sunpower, our solar provider (PDF format):

 SPLASH (Eco Stewards) Team members and others who helped make the solar panel project possible gathered after the dedication: